 The Group resolved to refurbish the Scout hall and Venturer Den at a special committee meeting on 18 May 1992.
 With the assistance of a Lotteries Commission Grant, original asbestos cladding was replaced with Colourbond steel sheeting and both buildings generally refurbished (7).
 The refurbished hall was opened on Saturday, 8 May 1993 by Alan Taylor (OAM).

 The Scout hall and Venturer den are in very good condition.
 Recent additions and refurbishments include the installation of solar panels and battery, reverse cycle air-conditioning, NBN connection, new storage cupboards, enclosure of the loft and kitchen renovation.

-- Milton Boyce and his wife Marjorie came to Western Australia in January 1937.
-He was the City of Perth Architect for the Perth Aquatic Centre for the British Empire and Commonwealth Games in 1962.
+- Milton Boyce came to Western Australia in January 1937.
+He was the City of Perth Architect for the Perth Aquatic Centre (Beatty Park) for the British Empire and Commonwealth Games in 1962.

 - Allan Millsteed Eddy was the owner of the Eddy`s hardware chain and an active community volunteer.
 He was a Melville Councillor at the time of the hall construction.